GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary-url-api/index.md

 ---
 layout: codelab
-title: Optimize images and serve next-gen formats using Cloudinary
+title: Use Cloudinary to optimize images and serve next-gen formats
 authors:
   - ahmadawais
 date: 2019-06-24